-Simply because only 15-20% of your visitors buy in the first 90 days, the rest, 80-85%, will buy in the following 21 months.
+Simply because only 15-20% of your Shopify store visitors buy in the first 90 days, the rest, 80-85%, will buy in the following 21 months.
 Watch Dean Jackson’s video.

 If you let the numbers consume you and take them as the only truth, you will leave 80-85% of your money on the table for your competitors to catch.

-I came to notice this also in my business.
-Some leads I interacted with in the first 3 months who didn’t purchase and returned after a couple of months or even a year and then purchased from me.
+I also noticed this in my business.
+Some leads I interacted with in the first 3 months didn’t purchase and returned after a couple of months or even a year and then purchased from me.